 The story of how MJ Printing rose from one man’s ambition to one of the most trusted print suppliers in Melbourne!
 Complete with success, drama, growth, and saladas.

-MJ Printing was started in 1972 by John Housey, doing letterpress in his father’s garage.
-In due course he needed to find a factory for his growing business, so he started with a small factory in Abbotsford, then a few years later relocated to larger premises nearby, at 1 Duke Street.
+MJ Printing was started in 1972 by John Housey, with a letterpress in his father’s garage.
+In due course he needed to find space for his growing business, so he started with a small factory in Abbotsford, then a few years later relocated to larger premises nearby, at 1 Duke Street.

 Meanwhile a young John Kempton, aka JK, had started his printing apprenticeship in 1976 at Wilke & Co.
 He rode his pushbike to work every day (he wanted to make sure I mention this was “tiresome”), and occasionally took a nap behind a stack of boxes in the storeroom.